nboyers/TicketViewer/README.md

 # ZendeskTicketViewer

-The program takes the data from Zendesk's Tciekt API and formats into clean and easy to read output for the user.
+Takes the data from Zendesk's Ticket API and formats into clean and easy to read output for the user